sp4cerat/Game-NET/README.md

 * No encryption
 * Byte order will be supported in the future (htons..)
 * Only void functions supported.
 Non-void functions were tested but complicated everything.
+* Client to Client connections are not supported

 **Example Game Features**